lakshmankumar12/nixPowerToolNotes/networking.md

 * Each interface can be access or trunk, simply based on how many vlans are added to it.
 * Exactly one vlan is marked as `PVID` (port Vlan ID).
 All untagged ingress pkts belong to this vlan
 * It good practise to mark one vlan as `Egress Untagged`.
 All pkts from this vlan are put untagged at egress.
-    * But you have have multiple vlans as `Egress Untagged`, which is just mixing them up!
+    * While you can have have multiple vlans as `Egress Untagged`, it is just mixing them up!

 ```sh
 #create the bridge